Published: December 1, 2020

 So, website hosts or hosting providers are organizations that have these data centers and store the data there.

 To get some visualized information you can check out the video from one of the most popular eCommerce websites development providers GoDaddy:

 There are two main things you should consider when choosing a website host:

 The amount of traffic you expect to get.
 This is a really important one since most providers charge you fees depending on the amount of storage and bandwidth you need.

 There are several types of website hosting:

-The name speaks for itself — your platform as well as many others will be stored at the same server.
+The name speaks for itself — your platform will be stored on the same server as many other ones.